Measurement results are available in three different formats. The user may consult them and store them locally:

 The statistical map is the main way of displaying the results of the measurements statistical analysis by region.
 Registered users can see on the map the measurements conducted in their region.
 Otherwise, when first pulled up the map shows the whole of Greece.
 Depending on zoom level, the numerical data is grouped by broader or narrower region.
 Specifically, resolution levels on an ascending scale range from administrative regions and prefectures to municipalities and neighborhoods (based on postcodes).

 The polygons lie symmetrically around the centre of the region they represent.
 The colours represent the range of values within which the result of the measurement falls for that specific region.
 Clicking on a polygon produces a pop-up showing the average value for the metrics of the tool selected.
-The following metrics can be projected on the map for each tool:
+The following metrics are projected on the map for the NDT tool:

 The range of values for each of the indicators can be split into various intervals, as indicated in the note below the map.
 The colour of the corresponding polygon is determined by the interval to which each statistical value belongs.